cpegrum/home-services/README.md

 * Ollama: This container hosts and runs the AI models.
 * Open-Webui: This container hosts the Web frontend that allows for easy use of the AI models run by Ollama.
 * swag: This reverse proxy provides SSL certs for the Open-Webui frontend.

+### Crowdsec + Swag
+This setup is done via the `docker-compose-proxy-waf.yaml` file located in the root of this repo. it container the following containers:

+* Crowdsec: WAF engine that detects and protects a Swag instance.
+* Swag: A Reverse Proxy to provides SSL certification as well as asks Crowdsec if it should block access to applications.